 By Katrina Caruso

-With the New Year upon us, you may be reflecting on what you’d like to achieve this year.
+With the New Year ahead, you may be reflecting on what you’d like to achieve in 2021—once the COVID pandemic lets us all get back to something like normal.
 Perhaps you’ve always wanted to go back to school to get that Master’s degree or learn something new.
-Now be just the right time to get back into the classroom.

 The first factor to consider is money.
 There will be the costs of tuition, books, and course materials, so you need to think about where those expenses will fit in your budget.